 The Ministry for the Environment has developed the Hazardous Activities and Industries List (HAIL).
 This is a compilation of activities and industries that are considered likely to cause land contamination resulting from hazardous substance use, storage or disposal.

-For more information about HAIL land visit the Ministry for the Environment website.
+For more information about HAIL land visit the Ministry for the Environment website. (external link)

 The electronic database manages information about sites that are known to have a past or present land use as detailed on the Ministry for the Environment's HAIL list.

 Properties listed on the LLUR include land which has previously been used for, or is currently associated with the use, storage or disposal of hazardous substances.